-I’ve been blogging for an exceedingly long time.
-Nine years.
-And yes, that means I’m old.
-Really old.
-I am very honored by the fact that I have a good number of readers who have been with me on this blogging journey since the very beginning.
-That’s a long time to hang in there with one family!
+I’ve been blogging for eleven years and I’m honored to know that there are a number of readers who have been with me since the very beginning.
+That’s a long time to hang out with one family!

-Steve is an amazing husband, a pro level bass guitar player, a pastor (www.manteofirstag.com), a book lover, a word aficionado, a handyman extraordinaire, a fitness cyclist and a repairer of just about anything.
+Steve is an amazing husband, a pro level bass guitar player, a pastor (www.manteofirstag.com), a book lover, a word aficionado, an outstanding communicator, a handyman extraordinaire, a fitness cyclist and a repairer of just about anything.
 (Up to but not including nuclear reactors.)

 He loves snow skiing, coconut desserts, Myth Busters, airplanes and jaylenosgarage.com.
 He is completely incapable of going even one day without popcorn.

-Sarah is 17 years old and we’ve pretty much decided we’re going to keep her.
-She loves reading, video editing, graphic arts, music, and is writing a novel.
-She’s funny and wise and comes up with some of the most intriguing twists on words you have ever heard.
+Sarah is 19 years old and by now we’ve pretty much decided we’re going to keep her.
+She loves reading, video editing, graphic arts, and music; she is also writing a novel.
+Sarah is funny and wise and comes up with some of the most intriguing twists on words you have ever heard.
 C.S.
 Lewis is among her favorite authors.

 Sarah was diagnosed with Stage IV Neuroblastoma in 2002 but is currently doing well.
 You can visit her cancer website at Sarah Smith’s Spot.

-Although our family looks sort of normal-ish, we really aren’t totally and completely normal because for fifteen years we lived full time in an RV and did concerts in churches in thirty-five states.
-That means my kids (and dog) were basically raised on the road.
-Which was cool and interesting.
+Although our family looks sort of normal we have spent quite a few years living a non-normal life.
+For fifteen years we lived full time in an RV and did concerts in churches in thirty-five states.
+That means my kids (and dog) were basically raised on the road which was cool and interesting.
 Mostly.
-But also kinda different.
+But also kind of different.

 During our road years, Steve and I wrote our own music, played instruments, and recorded numerous studio CD’s.
-We left that traveling lifestyle soon after Sarah’s diagnosis and have been enjoying the last nine years of getting to live in houses with no wheels.
+We left that traveling lifestyle soon after Sarah’s cancer diagnosis and have been enjoying the last ten years of getting to live in houses with no wheels.